 With the industry still relatively young, the media and marketing sectors are expected to grow rapidly into the future as the audience becomes more developed in these areas.

-Marketing and media in Cambodia involve more than just design and advertising agencies working with media outlets like newspapers, magazines, television and billboards.
+Marketing and media services in Cambodia cover design and advertising agencies working with media outlets like newspapers, magazines, television, billboards and digital solutions.

-Specialised communication, translation, video and multimedia productions are increasingly available and marketing services in Cambodia, and quality is rising fast too.
+Specialised communication, translation, video and multimedia productions are increasingly available in Cambodia, and the quality is rising fast too.

 Some media companies/agencies will specialise in a particular niche such as print design or event management, whereas others are full-service agencies that will do everything from branding to graphic design, media buying, social media strategies and web or app development and more.